Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 ### Parameters

-The parameters directive is used to define the parameters required for the pipeline.
-It can be used to define the parameters like string, boolean, choice, etc. we can check the parameters in the UI by clicking on the `Build with Parameters` button.
+The `parameters` directive defines inputs for the pipeline, such as string, boolean, or choice values.
+In the Jenkins UI, these appear under `Build with Parameters`.

 ```jenkinsfile
 parameters {